Knowledge Hub

 Franchise disputes: common causes and exit strategies

-Franchise disputes can be complex and expensive to resolve.
-In most circumstances a franchise dispute can be resolved by speaking to the franchisor directly.
-Unfortunately, there are also occasions where a resolution cannot be found.
-In this scenario, you may decide to see it if is possible to exit the franchise agreement.
+Franchise disputes can be complex and expensive to resolve but, a lot of the time, they can be settled by speaking to the franchisor directly.
+Unfortunately, there are occasions where a resolution can’t be found.
+In this scenario, as a franchisee, you may decide to see if it’s possible to exit the franchise agreement.

-In this guide, we will set out, step by step, some of the common causes and considerations involved in franchise disputes and whether it’s possible to exit a franchise agreement.
+In this guide, our business dispute solicitors will set out, step by step, some of the common causes and considerations involved in franchise disputes, how to prevent them from arising, post-termination obligations and whether it’s possible to exit a franchise agreement.

 What are the common causes of franchise disputes?

-We’ve identified some of the most common causes of disputes that our dispute lawyers have come across when dealing with franchise disputes.
-These include (but are not limited to) the following:
+We’ve identified some of the most common causes of disputes that our business dispute lawyers have encountered when dealing with franchise disputes.
+These include the following:

 Changes to territorial exclusivity rights

-It’s sometimes the case that a franchise agreement will contain operational rights within an exclusive territory (in other words, a clause that grants the franchisee a form of exclusivity to operate a franchise of the franchisor’s network in a territory specified in the agreement).
-However, having territorial exclusivity rights in a franchise agreement does not preclude problems from arising and it’s important to highlight that the franchisor may at some point seek to make changes to the franchisee’s territory exclusivity.
-A dispute might therefore arise because:
+It’s sometimes the case that a franchise agreement will contain operational rights within an exclusive territory (in other words, a clause that grants you as the franchisee a form of exclusivity to operate a franchise of the franchisor’s network in a territory specified in the agreement).
+Having territorial exclusivity rights in a franchise agreement doesn’t rule out the possibility of problems arising and it’s important to highlight that the franchisor may at some point seek to make changes to your territory exclusivity.
+A dispute might occur because:

-• The franchise is underperforming: This might lead the franchisor to look into its rights to sell to another franchise in a previously exclusive territory, should training and support not result in improved performance levels.
+• Your franchise is underperforming: This might lead the franchisor to look into its rights to sell to another franchisee in a previously exclusive territory, should training and support not result in improved performance levels.

-• Demographical changes in the franchise territory: noteworthy changes within the exclusive territory could give rise to the franchisor seeking to divide up the territory or invite another franchise to open within the exclusive area, for example, if there is a significant increase in customers in the geographical area.
+• Demographical changes in the franchise territory: noteworthy changes within the exclusive territory could give rise to the franchisor seeking to divide up the territory or invite another franchisee to open within your exclusive area, for example, if there is a significant increase in the number of potential customers in the geographical location.

 Marketing and advertising spend

-A franchisor usually charges its franchisees a sum (calculated with various factors in mind in relation to each individual franchisee) which is paid into a central advertising and marketing fund, and the total amount is then spent on advertising and marketing for the whole network.
+A franchisor usually charges its franchisees a sum (calculated with various factors in mind about each franchisee) which is paid into a central advertising and marketing fund, and the total amount is then spent on advertising and marketing for the whole network.
 Whilst most franchisors will want control over advertising spending, a franchisee may become dissatisfied with the way the advertising budget is used, resulting in a potential dispute.

 General lack of support from the franchisor

 A perceived lack of support from a franchisor is a common issue that our dispute lawyers help with.
-Part of the ongoing fees that a franchisee pays to the franchisor can be meant to be for the provision of support in the form of materials, coaching and advice, but it’s sometimes the case that this support is not forthcoming, leading to disgruntlement on the part of the franchisee.
-Disputes can arise when there is miscommunication about the franchisee’s expectations as balanced against exactly what level of support a franchisor ought to be providing and if the communication channels are not sufficiently open, this can lead to a franchisee taking action against them.
+Part of the ongoing fees that you’ll need to pay to the franchisor are often meant for the provision of support in the form of materials, coaching and advice, but it’s sometimes the case that this support is not forthcoming, leading to disgruntlement on your part.
+Disputes can arise when there’s miscommunication about your expectations balanced against exactly what level of support a franchisor ought to be providing and if the communication channels are not sufficiently open, this can lead to legal action.

 Misrepresentation

 Alleged misrepresentation can occur when an accusation is made against the franchisor that they made false or exaggerated claims about the financial performance of the franchise.
-Misrepresentation can provide a legal basis for cancelling (formally known as ‘rescinding’) the franchise agreement if it can be proven that there has been a misrepresentation of an existing material fact and that this misrepresentation caused the franchisee to enter into the agreement because they relied upon it.
+Misrepresentation can provide a legal basis for cancelling the franchise agreement if it can be proven that there has been a misrepresentation of an existing material fact and that this misrepresentation caused you to enter into the agreement because you relied upon it.
 In addition to financial performance, other grounds upon which a franchisee may allege misrepresentation are around the success of other franchisors and the performance of a product key to the business.

 Misuse of trademarks

-Trademarks are a valuable asset to any franchise and although a franchisee can reap the benefits of using a trademark without having to concern themselves about the legal intricacies and procedures that go into this side of the operation, the flipside of this is that use of the trademark is generally tightly controlled and permission to make any alterations to it must be sought from the franchisor in the first instance.
-Similarly, a company’s trademark will only be useable in such a way as is set out in the franchise agreement and any misuse by the franchisee will invariably result in a problem, which could include the franchisor seeking a court order to stop the franchisee from misusing the trademark.
+Trade marks are a valuable asset to any franchise.
+Although you can reap the benefits of using a trade mark without having to concern yourself about the legal intricacies and procedures that go into this side of the operation, the flipside of this is that the use of the trade mark is generally tightly controlled and permission to make any alterations to it must first be sought from the franchisor.
+Similarly, a company’s trade mark will only be useable in such a way as is set out in the franchise agreement and any misuse by a franchisee will always result in a problem, which could include the franchisor seeking a court order to stop you from misusing the trade mark.

 Issues with franchise payment affordability